LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

-# Dijkstra-Algorithms-Benchmark
+# DijkstraAlgorithmsBenchmark
-Several drivers, header files, and unit tests for benchmarking the runtime efficiency of two different implementations of Dijkstra's algorithm.
+A few drivers, header files, and unit tests for benchmarking the runtime efficiency of two different implementations of Dijkstra's algorithm.